Ras Moshe: Career

 After high school graduation, Burnett performed with African drummers and a Rastafarian band called the Drums of Freedom Troupe.
 He became a full-time musician in 1987.

-Moshe has recorded and performed with The Zodiac Saxophone Quartet, Janice Lowe, Kyoko Kitamura, Melanie Dyer, Gwen Laster, Emily Lanxner, Althea SullyCole, Erika Dagnino, Amina Baraka, William Hooker, Karl Berger, William Parker, Bill Cole's Un-tempered Ensemble, Marc Edwards, Rashid Bakr, Lisette Santiago, Matt Lavelle's 12 Houses, The Red Microphone, Kali Z Fasteau and other contemporary jazz artists.
+Moshe has recorded and performed with Dafna Naphtali, Juma Sultan, The Zodiac Saxophone Quartet, Janice Lowe, Kyoko Kitamura, Melanie Dyer, Gwen Laster, Emily Lanxner, Althea SullyCole, Erika Dagnino, Amina Baraka, William Hooker, Karl Berger, William Parker, Bill Cole's Un-tempered Ensemble, Marc Edwards, Rashid Bakr, Lisette Santiago, Matt Lavelle's 12 Houses, The Red Microphone, Kali Z Fasteau and other contemporary jazz artists.

 He leads the Music Now Unit, The Ras Jazz Unit and "Get Up with It", a Calypso-Jazz-Funk band.

 He has recorded for the Unseen Rain, Ayler, Utech, Straw2gold Pictures, KMB, and 577 labels.

 In 2005 and 2006, he released four albums on the Utech label, entitled Live Spirits, Vols.
 1, 2, 3 and 4.
 (Volumes 1 and 2 were released under the name the Ras Moshe Music Now Unit.)
 The album Transcendence, by the Ras Moshe Quartet, was issued on the KMB Jazz label in 2007.
 In 2013, under his own name, he released the album Outsight, culled from three live New York City performances, on the Straw2Gold label.

-In 2000, Moshe founded the Music Now series at The Brecht Forum in Brooklyn, then at The Brooklyn Commons.
+In 2000, Ras founded the Music Now series at The Brecht Forum in Brooklyn, then at The Brooklyn Commons.
 The series still exists at Scholes Street Studio in Brooklyn.
 In the same year he joined the Neues Kabarett Collective at The Brecht Forum, presenting monthly performances of free jazz and new music.

 He is a member of Bill Cole's Untempered Ensemble, for eighteen years.
 Also Matt Lavelle's 12 Houses Orchestra and The Red Microphone.

-Ras writes and lectures about free jazz, writing liner liner notes for: "Al-Fatihah" By The Black Unity Trio (Salaam Records/Gotta Groove Records) and "Pharoah Sanders Quartet" (ESP Records).
+Ras writes and lectures about free jazz, writing liner notes for: "Al-Fatihah" By The Black Unity Trio (Salaam Records/Gotta Groove Records) and "Pharoah Sanders Quartet" (ESP Records).

 In June 2018 Ras received his BA in Music Studies at SUNY/Empire State College;and in August 2023, a MFA in Music Composition from Vermont College of Fine Arts.
-He currently teaches a course on Free Jazz History at The New School for Social Research.
+He currently teaches Free Jazz History at The New School for Social Research.